Learning in Zero-Sum Markov Games: Relaxing Strong Reachability and Mixing Time Assumptions: Proof sketch

-\end{lemma} \begin{proof} This follows directly from Lemma \ref{lem:normalization_factor_bound} in the appendix. \end{proof} This property ensures that policies are lower bounded by a function of the $\eta$ coefficient.
-The latter is advantageous for two reasons: first, with Lemma 4.1 (2) of \citep{chen2023finite}, we can bound the mixing time of the resulting policies; second, we can build on Lemma 4 of \citep{zhang2023global} to lower bound the components of the stationary distribution of the policies.
-Consequently, the policies of Algorithm \ref{algorithm:TBRVI} enjoy crucial exploration properties using only Assumption \ref{as:diameter}.
+Tsallis entropy, $\cH_\alpha (\pi) = \frac{1}{1-\alpha}(1-\sum_i \pi_i^\alpha)$, $\alpha \in [0,1]$, generalizes the Shannon entropy and the log-barrier potential as special cases for $\alpha \to 1$ and $\alpha \to 0$, respectively \citep{agarwal2017corralling, abernethy2015fighting}.
+The strategies induced by Tsallis entropy have a closed-form expression, see Equation \eqref{eq:tsallis_smoothing}.
+This expression allows us to establish the following crucial lower bound on the strategies deployed by Algorithm \ref{algorithm:TBRVI}.

+\begin{lemma}[Policy lower bound] For all $t,k\geq 0$, $s \in S, a^i \in \cA$, $i\in \{1,2\}$ the following lower bound on the strategies $\pi_{t,k}^i$ of \algo holds: $ \pi_{t,k}^i(a^i|s) \geq \ell_{\eta}$, where $\ell_\eta = 1 / \left(\sqrt{A}+\frac{\eta}{2(1-\gamma)}\right)^2$. \end{lemma} The proof of this lemma is provided in Appendix \ref{ap:misc}.
+The above ensures that strategies are lower bounded by a function of the regularization coefficient $\eta$.
+This bound is utilized in the proof of Theorem \ref{thm:NashGapBound} in two ways.
+First, we use it to prove a lower bound on the stationary distribution of the strategies of \algo, see Lemma \ref{lem:stationary_distribution_lower_bound} below; Second, we can bound the mixing time of the strategies.